KodeWithAdarsh/dynamic-todo-app/README.md

-# Dynamic Todo List Web Application
+# My Todo List Web Application

 This is a dynamic Todo List web application built using Node.js, Express.js, and EJS.
 It allows users to add, edit, delete, and filter tasks based on priority.